9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

-If we want to write a function that checks the stack to see whether it is increasing (i.e. every element is bigger than the element below it), we\'ll obviously need an `Ord` constraint to perform the pairwise comparisons.
+If we want to write a function that checks the stack to see whether it is increasing (i.e. every element is bigger than the element below it), we'll obviously need an `Ord` constraint to perform the pairwise comparisons.

 :::: captioned-content